Hubs-Foundation/hubs-cloud/README.md

 - Add or change a monthly database budget or adjust storage limits
 - Add an Application Load Balancer
 - Disable or enable database auto-pausing
+- Change the database capacity
+- Change the SSH keypair

+Some things you should *not* update or change after the stack is created:

+- Your domains or mail settings
+- Everything under "Restore from Backup" section (to restore from a backup, see documentation below)
+- Everything under "Advanced"

 ## Deploying Forks